TrueWill/FSM.NET/README.md

 I would prefer to avoid adding dependencies on other libraries to the core library.
 (The tests depend on xUnit.net, FsUnit, etc.)

+## Thread Safety

+All public types, methods, and functions **should** be thread safe.

+I make no warranties.

+If you find anything that is **not** thread safe, please open an issue.

 ## State Transition Tables

 ### Format